 Feroz Shah Kotla is often referred to as a fortress, although there is little evidence to suggest it has any great defensive qualities.
 Despite the high walls there is no trace of a walkway from where soldiers could have defended the walls, and that also renders the arrow slits totally unusable.

 So whilst these walls are quite impressive, they may have been purely for decorative purposes rather than being functional, and of course to give the right impression to any visitor or potential attacker.
-So perhaps Feroz Shah Kotla should be look upon as a walled palace rather than a defended small city.
+So perhaps Feroz Shah Kotla should be looked upon as a walled palace rather than a defended small city.

 Jami Masjid Mosque